2007–08 Notre Dame Fighting Irish men's basketball team: Big East games

 Notre Dame began their conference play with two home games before the students returned from Christmas break.
 With wins over the West Virginia Mountaineers and the Connecticut Huskies, they began conference play with a 2–0 record.
-They next traveled to face the 16th-ranked Marquette Golden Eagles for their first true road game of the season, however they lost by 26 points to give Mike Brey his worst loss as Notre Dame coach.
-The team returned home to beat the Cincinnati Bearcats, before once again losing on the road against the sixth-ranked Georgetown Hoyas.
-They finally got their first road win a week later against the 18th-ranked Villanova Wildcats to move to 4–2 in the Big East with a 14–4 overall record.
+They next traveled to face the 16th-ranked Marquette Golden Eagles for their first true road game of the season, but they lost by 26 points to give Mike Brey his worst loss as Notre Dame coach.
+The team returned home to beat the Cincinnati Bearcats, before again losing on the road against the sixth-ranked Georgetown Hoyas.
+They finally got their first road win a week later against the 18th-ranked Villanova Wildcats, to move to 4–2 in the Big East with a 14–4 overall record.

-Notre Dame next returned home to face the Providence Friars, and, although the Friars were 3–4 in conference play, the game stayed close and the Irish only won after an overtime period.
+Notre Dame returned home to face the Providence Friars, and, although the Friars were 3–4 in conference play, the game stayed close and the Irish only won after an overtime period.
 They continued at home and beat DePaul in the first of two games against the Blue Demons, to move into the rankings for the first time in the season.
 As the 21st-ranked team in the country, the team traveled to Seton Hall to face the Pirates.
-They got their second road win of the season, and returned home to face 16th-ranked Marquette once again.
+They got their second road win of the season, and returned home to face 16th-ranked Marquette again.
 With a win over the Golden Eagles, they moved up to 18th in the rankings.
 They next traveled to Connecticut to face the 17th-ranked Huskies for the second time.
 Although the Irish led for much of the game, they lost in the end.
 Despite winning another road game later in the week against the Rutgers Scarlet Knights, they dropped back to 21st in the rankings with a 19–5 record overall.

-The Irish next returned home to face the Pittsburgh Panthers who had beaten them in five straight games.
+The Irish next returned home to face the Pittsburgh Panthers, who had beaten them in five straight games.
 Although trailing at half-time, Notre Dame came back and scored 52 points in the second half to win the game.
-The team stayed at home to play the Syracuse Orange and led the whole game to get another conference win, however lost another away game the same week at the 18th-ranked Louisville Cardinals.
+The team stayed at home to play the Syracuse Orange and led the whole game to get another conference win, but lost another away game the same week at the 18th-ranked Louisville Cardinals.
 They next traveled to face DePaul, and with the win, swept the Blue Demons in the season.
-The Irish returned home for their final home game of the season, and, although were held to under 69 points for only the fifth time in the season, beat the St. John's Red Storm.
+The Irish returned home for their final home game of the season, and, although they were held to under 69 points for only the fifth time in the season, beat the St. John's Red Storm.
 For their final regular season game they traveled to South Florida and defeated the Bulls to win their fourteenth Big East game, a school record.
-With a 14–4 record in the Big East, Notre Dame finished the regular season tied in second in the conference with Louisville.
+With a 14–4 record in the Big East, Notre Dame finished the regular season tied for second place in the conference with Louisville.